trueos/pcbsd/src-qt5/docs/controlpanel.rst

 When you first insert an optical media, such as a music CD or DVD video, a message will indicate that an optical disk is available and the
 `SMPlayer <http://smplayer.sourceforge.net/>`_ application will open so that you can play the contents of the disk.
-If you close the player, you can click the "Play" button shown in figure 8.12a to restart it.
+If you close the player, you can click the "Play" button shown in :numref:`Figure %s: Mount Tray Example <mount1>` to restart it.

 The following options are available in the "More Options" menu: